It’s the Whole Package!

 - Buy quality pieces that can mix and match; avoid being too bold or flashy

-- Dress to the level of your position or better – a good pen is a nice touch
+- Dress to the level of your position or better

 - Without impeccable grooming – your whole appearance will fail – neatness counts!